lccgov/generator-lcc-sharepoint/README.md

 cd lcc_sitename
 ```

-Then generate your new project:
+Then generate your new project, following the prompts on-screen.

 ```bash
 yo lcc-sharepoint